-Known by many names such as Camphorweed, Stinkweed, Salt marsh fleabane, Sourbush and Cattle-tongue, Sweetscent is a short-lived perennial wildflower that occurs naturally in freshwater and salt marshes, swamps and coastal hammocks throughout Florida.
+Known by many names such as Camphorweed, Stinkweed, Salt marsh fleabane, Sourbush and Cattle-tongue, Sweetscent (Pluchea odorata) is a short-lived perennial wildflower that occurs naturally in freshwater and salt marshes, swamps and coastal hammocks throughout Florida.
 It typically blooms summer through fall.
 Its sweet-smelling leaves and flowers are very attractive to butterflies.
 Bees love this plant, too.

 Sweetscent’s somewhat showy inflorescence is a dense, flat-topped cyme of rosy pink blooms.
 Individual flowers lack ray florets.
 Leaves are ovate to lanceolate with toothed margins and rough surfaces.
 They are alternately arranged.
 The fruit is an inconspicuous achene tipped with a pappus.